-Microbiology Concepts & Communicable Disease Prevention Prerequisite(s): None
+Microbiology Concepts & Communicable Disease Prevention

 This course teaches students to develop a general understanding of basic microbiology concepts in order to understand how communicable diseases are spread.
 Response to disease transmission will be taught as well as prophylaxis techniques.
 Chemical hazards including what they are, how to identify them, and how to handle them will be covered.